 We take care of removing anything that adorns our walls (picture frames, art, etc), and we clean them from ceiling to floor.
 If we discover any roughness there, we take the opportunity to plaster and paint them!

-Now that you are properly equipped and on a mission, keep your goal in mind, because that feeling of living in a clean, healthy home is so worth the effort!
+Now that you are properly equipped and on a mission to follow our cleaning tips, keep your goal in mind, because that feeling of living in a clean, healthy home is so worth the effort!
 Feel free to involve your kids in your spring cleaning challenge if you can.
 You can even make a game out of it, why not?

 Need extra motivation?
 Our Spotify playlist is perfect for boosting morale!